Given the Right Lever, You Can Move a Planet

 A new concept that is evolving is the application of technology, specifically machine learning and natural language processing, to identify and process these external data sources faster and at a greater scale to augment the due diligence process.
 In addition, we can pair all these inputs with commercial insights that help inform and define the go to market strategy.

 The compliance process is “table stakes” for managing the business, but it does not have to be the end of the story.
-The wealth of information that is gathered as part of this process can be repurposed in a way from no other system or department can.
+The wealth of information that is gathered as part of this process can be repurposed in a way that no other system or department can.
 This significant value-add can transform the qualification process into a margin contribution tool that creates buy-in from the commercial team and the company overall.

 Third Party Due Diligence